High Magnesium Foods & Recipes

 Our satiety analysis shows that people who get more calcium than magnesium tend to eat less.
 So, if weight loss is your goal, you should prioritise getting adequate dietary calcium.

-In our Micros Masterclass, Optimisers use Nutrient Optimiser to help you manage your calcium:magnesium ratio to ensure that you’re not emphasising nutrients that exacerbate existing imbalances.
+In our Micros Masterclass, Optimisers use Nutrient Optimiser to help you manage your calcium:magnesium ratio to ensure you’re not emphasising nutrients that exacerbate existing imbalances.

 Magnesium Bioavailability